Getting Started

 Unless you’re using the resticprofile Docker image, you need to have restic installed on your machine.

-resticprofile configuration file can be written in:
+The resticprofile configuration file can be written in:

-• TOML : configuration file with extension .toml or .conf
+• TOML: configuration file with extension .toml or .conf

-• YAML : configuration file with extension .yaml
+• YAML: configuration file with extension .yaml

-• JSON : configuration file with extension .json
+• JSON: configuration file with extension .json

 • HCL: configuration file with extension .hcl